Updated: June 26, 2014

 Diagnosis of ibuprofen toxicity is generally based on physical exam findings and a history of access or exposure to ibuprofen.

 Blood tests are done to determine the overall health of the dog.
-If ibuprofen was ingested, blood tests may reveal anemia from a bleeding ulcer or kidney damage.
+If ibuprofen was ingested, blood tests may reveal anemia from a bleeding ulcer or abnormalities secondary to kidney damage.

-Expect your veterinarian to recommend hospitalization with continuous intravenous fluids.
+Expect your veterinarian to recommend hospitalization with continuous intravenous fluids in high rates to enhance NSAID excretion for 24 to 48 hours.

 Activated charcoal may be given if ingestion was recent (less than 2 hours).